cge-tubingens/IDEAL-GENOM-QC/README.md

 }
 ```

-If one wants to change at least one of the default values, please provide the full information in the configuration file.
-In the repository can be found the `.JSON` file corresponding to the `cge-comrare-pipeline` default parameters.
+If you wish to change at least one of the default values, please provide the full information in the configuration file.
+The corresponding `.JSON` file for the `cge-comrare-pipeline` default parameters can be found in the repository.

-### Paths to project folders
+### Paths to Project Folders

-The file `paths.JSON` contain the addresses to the project folder as well as the prefix of the input and output data.
+The `paths.JSON` file contains the addresses to the project folder as well as the prefix of the input and output data.
 The file must contain the following fields:

 ```
 {